18 February 2020

 That said, there are a lot of limitations, including a high potential for bias, as with many modern developments in technology.
 And of course, we have to question the EQ of AI.
-Ariad’s Senior UX Recruitment Consultant Javier Cuadra explains “An essential quality for coaching is to be empathetic, to have a compassionate leadership attitude towards the person you're dealing with.
+Ariad’s Head of Recruitment Javier Cuadra explains “An essential quality for coaching is to be empathetic, to have a compassionate leadership attitude towards the person you're dealing with.
 Thus, we have to wait until we invent Artificial Intelligent Feeling Robots”.

 “An essential quality for coaching is to be empathetic, to have a compassionate leadership attitude towards the person you're dealing with."

 Says Alaina Ferretti, Content Marketing Specialist, “it’s cool but creepy to think about at the same time.
 While quality data can definitely remove a lot of uncertainty from a wide range of interactions, at this point using data predictors to personalize simply isn’t personal enough.
 AI coaching can help at a very basic level, but (at least right now) could never replace actual human experience, truly compassionate coaching, and empathy.”

 “It has a lot of potential.
 Will it become mainstream in 2020 for all companies?
 Probably not.
 But it's development and implementation is moving fast,” shares another A-team member.
 For now, it is much more likely that this technology will be used to help out a team, rather than replace one, and we doubt it will be considered commonplace in 2020.

 Expert insight into more trends